-You can use this site to get your own star chart for any date and time in the future.
+You can use this site to get your own star chart for any date and time in the future, find out when the International Space Station will be visible, and lots more.

 www.popastro.com

 This is the website of the Society for Popular Astronomy, the main UK organisation promoting public involvement in observing.